Renalka/Dreamscapes/README.md

 content: Text, the dream content\
 date: DateTime, the date and time the dream was recorded

+### Dataset
+The CMU Books Dataset is a comprehensive collection of book-related information curated by Carnegie Mellon University.
+Here are the key attributes included in the CMU Books Dataset:

+Book ID: A unique identifier assigned to each book in the dataset.\
+Freebase ID: A reference identifier associated with books in the Freebase knowledge graph.\
+Book Title: The title of the book, which serves as a primary identifier for individual works.\
+Author: The name of the author(s) responsible for writing the book.\
+Publication Date: The date when the book was published.\
+Genre: The genre or category to which the book belongs, providing insights into its thematic content.\
+Summary: A concise textual description or summary of the book's content.
+These summaries are typically short paragraphs that capture the essence of the story or subject matter.

 ### Disclaimer
 This app is not a substitute for professional advice, diagnosis, or treatment provided by a qualified psychologist or mental health professional.
 Always seek the advice of your mental health provider with any questions you may have regarding a medical condition.